-Marketing automation allows you to orchestrate and deliver consistent messages so your customers get a relevant and unbroken experience across channels.
+Marketing automation platforms allow you to orchestrate and deliver consistent messages so your customers get relevant content and unbroken experience across channels.
 This helps you engage with each one of your customers with a consistent message at every touchpoint and every stage in the customer journey.

 Measurability – Know how your audiences are responding to your messages

 Automating your marketing tasks makes it easier to optimize for maximum impact.
 In-depth performance reports with detailed graphs and statistics allow you to understand where your campaign is working and where it’s not.
-Based on the data, you can focus your efforts on the right audience segments to build customer relationships and drive higher conversions.
-It also streamlines complex marketing campaigns across multiple channels.
+Based on the data, you can focus your efforts on the right audience segments and qualified leads to build customer relationships and drive higher conversions.
+It also streamlines complex marketing campaigns and content strategies across multiple channels.
 With this, you can understand how customers want to engage on each of these channels, and you can deliver the content customers expect on a specific channel.